Torrential rain, howling winds as Hurricane Lane nears Hawaii

-HONOLULU, Aug 24 (Reuters) - Hurricane Lane, a powerful Category 3 storm, spun slowly north out of the Pacific toward Hawaii on Friday, causing torrential downpours and catastrophic flooding on the Big Island.
+HONOLULU (Reuters) - Hurricane Lane spun slowly through the Pacific toward Hawaii on Friday, losing power as it was downgraded to a Category 2 storm but still triggering torrential downpours and catastrophic flooding on the Big Island.

 The greatest threat from wind and rain shifted to Maui overnight and then to Oahu, the U.S. state’s most populous island, through Friday, the National Weather Service said.
 Hurricane conditions were possible over Kauai into Saturday, according to forecasts.

-More than 2 feet (60 cm) of rain had already fallen on a few areas on the windward side of the Big Island, the weather service said, and peak gusts of up to 67 miles (108 km) per hour were recorded there.
+More than 2 feet (60 cm) of rain had already fallen on a couple of areas on the windward side of the Big Island, the weather service said, and peak gusts of up to 67 miles (108 km) per hour were recorded there.

 “There’s lots and lots of rain, torrential rain, with a lot of moisture in the atmosphere,” weather service meteorologist Chevy Chevalier said early on Friday.
 “We’re in it now.”